eocis-chuk/chuk-api/README.md

 # chuk-api

-Python API for working with CHUK datasets
+Python API for working with CHUK datasets built on (xarray)[https://xarray.dev/]

+CHUK datasets provide Earth Observation-derived climate data and relevant auxilary data for the UK at 100m resolution, developed for the (EOCIS Project)[https://eocis.org]

+The file format for storing CHUK data is NetCDF4.

 ## Objectives

+* Consumer API
+  * Create masked based on queries - for example *create a mask for all cells containing power lines in Wales*
+  * Designed to be used with CHUK datasets describing UK administrative boundaries, infrastructure, demographic data, due to be released soon.
 * Producer API
-  * Assist with creation of CHUK data files
+  * Assist with creation and maintenance of CHUK data files
-* Consumer API
-  * Create masked based on queries - eg create mask for all pixels containing power lines in Wales
-  * This will be based on datasets created for the CHUK project by the IEA

-## Currently Supported functionality (Producer API)

-* Load from netcdf4
-* Check dimensions against reference grid
-* Check metadata (provisional)
-* Export CHUK data to geotiff, preserving metadata

 ## Installation

 This package depends on rioxarray: